appcelerator/amplify-tooling/packages/axway-cli/README.md

 reporting.

 Data collected includes your operating system, CPU architecture, Node.js version, Axway CLI version, installed CLI extensions, command invoked, and randomly generated machine and session ids.
+Sensitive information including your username, email address, and paths are redacted.

-Sensitive information including your username, email address, directories, and environment variables are stripped from telemetry payloads.
+Axway does __not__ collect your personal information, link your activity to your Axway account, capture environment variables, or unique machine identifiers such as the MAC address or serial number.

-You can disable telemetry by running: `axway telemetry --disable`.
+Telemetry is __disabled__ by default.
+You can enable telemetry by running `axway telemetry --enable` or disable it by running `axway telemetry --disable`.

-Telemetry is always disabled when the `TELEMETRY_DISABLED` environment variable is set or when running from a known continuous integration environment.
+Telemetry is always disabled if the environment variable `TELEMETRY_DISABLED=1` is set or when running from a well known continuous integration environment.

 ## Extensions